0x7diamonds/damn-vulnerable-defi-v4/src/climber/README.md

-step 1: call grantRole to change PROPOSER_ROLE step 2: Call schedule function with 0 delay step 3: Call execute function
+step 1: call grantRole to change PROPOSER_ROLE step 2: Call schedule function with 0 delay step 3: Call execute function step 4: upgrade ClimberVault to sweep all the funds